Doctors & Staff

 A native of Asheville, she feels at home in the Cornelius community.
 Since starting at Monocle Eye Care she has joined the Lake Norman Small Business Network, a group of over 4,000 local professionals.

 In her time away from the office she co-chairs the Levine Children’s Hospital Advisory Board for Pediatric Cystic Fibrosis, and is part of Atrium’s Big Breath Benefit for Pediatric Pulmonology.
 She likes to relax with her husband, son and very stubborn dog.
 Her favorite pastimes include drinking coffee and watching (or reading) mysteries, listening to music and volunteering at her son’s school.

 What is the best part of her job?: Helping others!
 Sight is something that a lot of people take for granted.
 But there are so many people that struggle with everyday tasks because they can’t see, especially kids that don’t realize they could have better vision.
-Being able to fit a child in glasses and watch their face as the world comes into focus is the absolute best!
+Being able to fit a child in glasses or contacts and watch their face as the world comes into focus is the absolute best!